cvakiitho/blog/_posts/2019-7-17-Go-Static-Build-and-relative-imports.md

 => ~10 MB image(depends on Go dependencies)

 We can go further, and build statically linked binary, and use scratch docker image:

+*if you try to use standard binary with scratch image you'll end with*

+`standard_init_linux.go:207: exec user process caused "no such file or directory"`

 Dockerfile
 ```